wondonghyeon/wondonghyeon.github.io/_pages/about.md

 title: About Me
 ---

-Hi! my full name is Donghyeon but I usually go by DH, as many people usually have hard time figuring out [how to pronounce my name correctly](https://www.youtube.com/watch?v=ivJ2rq4QDNY).
+Hi!
+My full name is Donghyeon but I usually go by DH, as many people usually have hard time figuring out [how to pronounce my name correctly](https://www.youtube.com/watch?v=ivJ2rq4QDNY).
 I'm originally from Seoul, Korea and I'm currently based in Los Angeles, CA.

 I'm a Copmuter Vision engineer at [Motional](https://motional.com/), a self-driving car company.
 I write codes to train vision perception models and deploy them on autonomous vehicles.
 (The latter is more difficult, IMO).